polymorpher/sms-wallet/miniwallet/test/README.md

 ============

 Warning: Contract code size exceeds 24576 bytes (a limit introduced in Spurious Dragon).
 This contract may not be deployable on mainnet.
 Consider enabling the optimizer (with a low "runs" value!), turning off revert strings, or using libraries.
-  --> contracts/AssetManager.sol:28:1:
+  --> contracts/MiniWallet.sol:28:1:
    |
-28 | contract AssetManager is Initializable, PausableUpgradeable, AccessControlEnumerableUpgradeable {
+28 | contract MiniWallet is Initializable, PausableUpgradeable, AccessControlEnumerableUpgradeable {
    | ^ (Relevant source part starts here and spans across multiple lines).